 The Maine Department of Education conducts an annual home language survey to determine the number of language minority children who are enrolled in Maine schools.
-Schools collect the completed surveys from the parents/guardians all newly enrolled students.
-In order to provide ESOL services in a timely manner, potential LEP students should be tested and placed within one month.
+Schools collect the completed surveys from the parents/guardians of new kindergarten students and newly-transferring students.
+In order to provide ESL services in a timely manner, potential LEP students should be tested and placed within one month.